To avoid delays, please complete the form correctly and attach all necessary documents. The average processing time last quarter was 42 days.

 You can request access to your personal information by contacting us.
 Subject to the requirements of the Sex Work Act 1994, in exceptional circumstances you may apply to have public access to your personal information restricted.

 The BLA is committed to responsible and fair handling of personal information consistent with the Privacy and Data Protection Act 2014 and its obligations under the Business Licensing Authority Act 1998.
-For privacy information, view our Information and privacy - Business Licensing Authority page.
+For privacy information, view Information and privacy - BLA.

 Spent convictions schemes